 Both are clearly successful; both made me appreciate that he had chosen to share what he knew and felt about these people who meant so much to him.
 I felt a little more reading About Alice though.
 I was more moved by his obvious love for her.

 I don’t mean there is a huge gap between the books by any means.
 Both are winners.
 Both I recommend.
 And I don’t want to say that one can infer that he loved Alice more.
 But there’s a greater intensity of some kind there.
-Just by the very nature of the parent-child relationship it’s possible, indeed probable, that in the long run his father was a greater influence on him, but there’s still that sense that comes through that he was closer to Alice than anyone before or since.
+Just by the very nature of the parent-child relationship it’s possible, indeed probable, that in the long run his father was a greater influence on him, but there’s still that sense that comes through that he was closer to Alice than to anyone before or since.

 With his father it feels like, “You know, he was a really neat person, and I’d like people to know about him,” whereas with Alice, it feels more urgent, like “I need to tell this story, I need people to know about her, I need the catharsis of reflecting on her and how extraordinary she was.”